 Chital (Axis Deer)

-Reddish-brown in colour, chital is a deer with a moderate size; they were introduced to Hawaii by Hong Kong.
-Lanai and Molokai were the first islands to shelter chital, and they were later released to the Big Island, but chital is known to damage the Hawaiian landscape.
+Lanai and Molokai were the first islands to shelter Chital and they were later released to the Big Island, but these mammals are known to damage the Hawaiian landscape.

 Over 350 bird species take shelter on the Hawaiian Islands, with 59 of them being native to the archipelago.
 Numerous bird species have been introduced from Asia, South America, North America, Australia, and Africa, making Hawaii a paradise for bird lovers!